 Python Program to Remove the nth Occurrence of the Given Word in a List where Words can Repeat

-When it is required to remove a specific occurrence of a given word in a list of words, given that the words can be repeated, a method can be defined, that iterates through the list, and increments the counter by 1.
-If the count and the specific occurrence match, then the specific element from the list can be deleted.
+When it is required to remove a specific occurrence of a given word in a list of words, given that the words can be repeated, a method can be defined that iterates through the list and increments a counter.
+If the count matches the specific occurrence, then that element can be deleted from the list.

 Example